Types of Cannabis Terpenes

 Pulegone is a monocyclic monoterpenoid (which is only a minor component of cannabis).
 Higher concentrations of pulegone are found in rosemary.

-It has been known to alleviate the side effects of short-term memory loss sometimes associated with higher levels of THC.
+It has been known to alleviate the side effects of short-term memory loss sometimes associated with higher levels of psychoactive cannabinoids.

 Pulegone has a peppermint aroma and is used as an extremely potent insecticide.